The Feminist Power Awards

 Past honorees and presenters have included Mariam Chamberlain, Hillary Rodham Clinton, Eve Ensler, Jane Fonda, Marilyn French, Kathleen Hanna, Arianna Huffington, Teri Hines, Sheila Johnson, Kerry Kennedy, Janet Mock, Mira Nair, Gloria Steinem, Cyndi Lauper, Aydian Dowling, Uma Thurman, Alice Walker, Barbara Walters, Jill Soloway, Chirlane McCray, and Joan Jett.

-This year, join us on October 2 at City Winery.
-Early bird tickets are now available.
+The 2018 Feminist Power Awards were held on October 2 at City Winery.
 Download the electronic Gala Journal.

 For more information, please contact the Feminist Press Gala office at 212-817-7928 or firstname.lastname@example.org.